How the Hubble Space Telescope completely revolutionised what we know about the Universe

 Demoting Pluto

-Hubble View of Eris and Dysnomia.
+Hubble Space Telescope image of the dwarf planet Eris (centre) and its satellite Dysnomia (at 9 o'clock position) taken on 30 August 2006.
 Credit: NASA, ESA, and M. Brown (California Institute of Technology)

 The discovery triggered a debate in the astronomical community over what the definition of a planet should be, an argument that ultimately led to Pluto being demoted to dwarf planet.